Wonderful Museo Picasso Malaga

-Picasso‘s children established Museo Picasso Malaga as it was their father’s wish that his artworks be seen and shown in the city where he was born.
+Picasso‘s children established Museo Picasso Malaga as it was their father’s wish that his artworks be seen in the city where he was born.
 After many years of planning, the stunning museum opened it’s doors on October 27, 2003.

 It was a HUGE deal for the people of Malaga that a museum of their world famous Picasso was opening in their hometown.
 So much so, that King Juan Carlos I and Queen Sofía of Spain attended the official opening!!!.